XiaoyuLiang/i2d/CONTRIBUTING.md

 # Contributing

 Thanks for considering contributing our i2d package.
+Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/XiaoyuLiang/i2d/Issues).
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ## Pull Request Process